atticuscornett/mimacro-docs/Writerside/topics/Plugin-API-Versions.md

 - [use](Functions.md#use-package) now provides `"@jitsi/robotjs": "^0.6.13"` instead of `"@nut-tree/nut-js": "^4.0.0"`.
 Keyboard and mouse controlling plugins must be changed accordingly.
-- `pluginAPIVersion` key must now be supplied for plugin to run.
+- `pluginAPIVersion` key must now be supplied in `package.json` for plugin to run.

 ### Other Changes